phpmx/phpmexico/README.md

 docker-compose exec -u web web bash
 ```

-To install the necessary dependenceies of the project, both for php
+To install the necessary dependencies of the project, both for php
 and javascript, inside the container execute the following commands.

 ```bash